-Amongst the male athletes, there were no significant differences in cardiorespiratiory fitness or strength.
+Among the male athletes, there were no significant differences in cardiorespiratiory fitness or strength.
 In other words, the vegetarian men were just as fit as the meat-eating athletes.

 However, the most interesting finding from the study is that the vegetarian women had 13% greater VO2max scores than their omnivorous counterparts.

 Protein intakes were no different between vegetarians and meat-eaters ((1.2g/ kg body mass and 1.4g/ kg body mass respectively).
 However, vegetarians consumed more carbohydrate than the meat eaters.